-(1) NWARPC PUBLIC PARTICIPATION PLAN
+NWARPC PUBLIC PARTICIPATION PLAN

-NWARPC's updated Public Participation Plan (PPP) was approved in September 2014.
+NWARPC's updated Public Participation Plan (PPP) was approved in September 2020.
 The PPP was developed to ensure that the transportation planning process complies with federal requirements for public involvement and participation.
 The PPP states, "This document outlines procedures that are designed to promote and encourage public participation and involvement in the transportation planning process.
 These procedures will provide opportunities for citizens, employers, and transportation providers to contribute ideas and opinions early and at every stage of the planning process.
 Efforts will be made to assure participation by traditionally underserved individuals, including elderly, low income and minority individuals, persons with disabilities, and persons with limited English proficiency."
+Please see Appendix D for an accounting of public outreach in the Connect NWA-Transit Development Plan.

 The PPP further states that, "The NARTS (NWARPC) will, to the extent reasonable and practical, ensure that the PPP will address the requirements for MPO public involvement as identified in 23 CFR 450.316 Interested parties, participation, and consultation."
-The PPP also addresses the requirements of the Moving Ahead for Progress in the 21st Century (MAP-21) and the Fixing America's Surface Transportation (FAST) Act.